Eagle-Eye Cherry

 Eagle-Eye Lanoo Cherry (born 7 May 1968) is a Swedish singer and stage performer.
-His 1997 single "Save Tonight" achieved commercial success in Ireland, the United States and the United Kingdom, and was voted song of the year in New Zealand.
+His 1997 single "Save Tonight" achieved commercial success in Ireland, the United States, and the United Kingdom.
 Cherry is the son of American jazz artist Don Cherry and Swedish artist and designer Moki Cherry.

 He pursued acting during high school, though Cherry's acting career was eventually set aside as his musical career took precedence in his life with his debut album Desireless (1997).
-He has released several other albums since his debut, and has co-written for other artists and films, and has guest-starred on reality television.
+He has released several other albums, has co-written for other artists and films, and has guest-starred on reality television.
 Cherry's music is of the acoustic, rock, post-grunge and alternative rock genres.

-He is fluent in both English and Swedish.
+He is a native speaker of both English and Swedish.

 Early life

 Cherry was born on 7 May 1968, in Stockholm, Sweden, the son of American jazz artist Don Cherry and Swedish painter/textile artist Monika Cherry.
 Of Choctaw descent through his paternal grandmother and African-American through his grandfather, Cherry is the fourth of five siblings.
 He is the half-brother of singer Neneh Cherry (his mother's daughter with Ahmadu Jah).
 Other half-siblings are violinist Jan Cherry, Christian Cherry, and jazz musician David Ornette Cherry.
 At the age of 12, Cherry was sent to school in New York City.
 He remained there to work as an actor and a drummer in various bands.
 At 16, he enrolled in the High School of Performing Arts in New York in the same class as Jennifer Aniston and Chaz Bono.